RosettaCommons/demos/tutorials/scripting_with_rosettascripts/scripting_with_rosettascripts.md

 ```
 start
-1 - 76 A PIKAA FWDERK
+1 - 76 A PIKAA FYDERK
 ```

 The new ReadResfile TaskOperation, in the TASKOPERATIONS section, would look like this: